pjotrp/once-only/README.md

   once-only -d cluster00073 --pbs --in output.best.dnd ~/opt/paml/bin/codeml ~/paml7-8.ctl
 ```

-This is what you want to see when the job was executed before
+This is what you want to see when same the job was executed before

 ```bash
   Changing dir to cluster00073